Manage dependencies

 The Ballerina compiler will copy the specified JAR file from the provided path when creating the archive.

 Info: You can also provide custom package repositories such as GitHub Packages and private Maven repositories.
-For more information, see Package references.
+You can also specify different scopes to control how platform dependencies are used during program execution.
+For more information on this, see Package references.